 But let’s return to the feminist angle and what makes uncomfortable reading for me.
-In Book 8 Adam explains his understanding of Eve to the archangel Raphael: ‘Full well I understand in the prime end / Of nature her the inferior, in the mind / And inward faculties, which most excel,’ In Book 9 we are led to believe that Mr Superior himself, Adam, eats the forbidden fruit ‘Against his better knowledge; not deceived, / But fondly overcome with female charm.’
+In Book 8 Adam explains his understanding of Eve to the archangel Raphael: ‘Full well I understand in the prime end / Of nature her the inferior, in the mind / And inward faculties, which most excel,’ This is an unsettling read when you consider the rise in misogynistic behaviour since the elevation of Mr Trump to President Trump.
+In Book 9 we are led to believe that Mr Superior himself, Adam, eats the forbidden fruit ‘Against his better knowledge; not deceived, / But fondly overcome with female charm.’
+If he had ‘better knowledge’ how come he was too stupid to realise he had it?
+Looks to me more like a case of the dullard being swayed by a very able spin doctor.
+It looks to me like an awful lot of Adams voted for Brexit and Trump.
 In Book 10 the bold Adam laments his folly: ‘Oh why did God, Creator wise, that peopled highest heaven / With spirits masculine, create at last / This novelty on earth, this fair defect / Of nature, and not fill the world at once / With men as angels without feminine;’ Finally, in Book 12, just before leaving the Garden of Eden, the archangel Michael reassures Adam that he has relegated the sleeping and unsuspecting Eve to the fourth division: ‘all her spirits composed / To meek submission.’
 Adam is now in charge, and with divine permission, he can drip feed Eve any knowledge and information as he sees fit.

 Thank you, Professor Carey, for bringing me back to Paradise Lost.
 It has been a long time.
 You have made a great and important poem more accessible without dumbing down the work.